 - These engine require being topped off with engine oil on a regular basis.

 How Do I Know My Spark Plugs Need Changing?

-- They're causing an engine performance problem.
+- The spark plugs are causing an engine performance problem.

 Which Spark Plugs Should I Buy?